-(b) on or before June 30, 2016, the enactment of the Capital Markets Act by each provincial and territorial Participating Jurisdiction and the enactment of the Capital Markets Stability Act by Parliament.
+- (a) [intentionally omitted]; - (b) on or before June 30, 2018, the enactment of the Capital Markets Act by each provincial and territorial Participating Jurisdiction and the enactment of the Capital Markets Stability Act by Parliament.

-Based on this timeline, the Participating Jurisdictions expect the CMRA to be operational in the fall of 2016.
+Based on this timeline, the Participating Jurisdictions expect the CMRA to be operational in 2018.